 You know what, dear diary, I think I’ll take a risk.
 Everyone should do their job, right?
 I bake great cakes but I’m not interior design pro.
 So let’s see, how we contact this designer I love…

-(Sarah goes to her computer, finds her favourite interior designer contact form and…contacts her!
+(Sarah goes to her computer, finds her favorite interior designer contact form and…contacts her!
 She writes her expectations, her wishes and clicks “Send”).
 What a relief!

-And here’s designer’s reply for those who are seeking to enlarge small living rooms.
+And here’s a designer’s reply for those who are seeking to enlarge small living rooms.

 Choose the perfect furniture arrangement for your living room

 I know that it’s very hard to think about furniture arrangement when there is nothing in your room and you have no idea what furniture and how many pieces you will have.
 But, you need to start right from this point in order to design a perfect living room (or any other room!).

 Define your living room style and color scheme